Brick travels for many reasons…

 Francis Vitrified brick

 This FRANCIS VITRIFIED BRICK from Boynton, Oklahoma, weighs 8 lbs.
 2 oz.—versus its slightly shorter Thurber rival with the BTT union triangle at 7 lbs.
 3 oz.
 The hefty paver (and others) came from a demolished 1920s house in west Fort Worth, Texas.
-It must have had some not-so-obvious virtues to compensate for shipment from OK to a land so abundantly paved with the far more proximate Thurbers.
-Information about Francis Vitric Brick Company appears in the Boynton Index, May 12, 1916: www.newspapers.com/newspage/5694113/
+It must have had some not-so-obvious virtues to compensate for shipment more than 200 miles to a region so abundantly paved with the far more proximate Thurbers.

 C Elliott brick front